 Alternatively, delve into South Boston.
-Southie, a once rough and tumble neighborhood made famous in movies like Good Will Hunting and The Departed, has recently seen much gentrification.
-The neighborhood has transformed from a gritty neighborhood into a hip place to live, eat and play.
+Southie, a once rough and tumble neighborhood made famous in movies like Good Will Hunting and The Departed, has now seen much gentrification.
+The area has transformed from a gritty neighborhood into another one of Boston’s hip places to live, eat and play.
 The revitalized district – now re-branded as SoBo – still has a few old school haunts, but it is quickly becoming known for its upscale bars and gourmet eateries.
 Some of the places to visit in Southie include the Lawn on D, Foodie’s Markets and a section of the Harborwalk – a 40-mile coastline walk, which connects South Boston to Pleasure Bay and Castle Island.

 After spending the better part of three days in Boston on your feet, it’s time to sit back, relax and enjoy the ride…on a Duck Boat Tour!
 The famed Boston Duck Boat Tours use replica World War II amphibious road-and-waterway DUKW vehicles to take tourists for a spin around the city streets and on the river.
-The narrated tours offer a unique vantage point to the city’s landmarks from the streets and Charles River.
+The narrated tours offer a unique vantage point to some of Boston’s top landmarks from the streets and Charles River.

 We highlighted some of the best activities in our Boston Weekend Itinerary, but fellow travelers planning a trip to Boston may want to include alternate attractions into their trip plan.
 To help, we are identifying some of the top sights – like museums and day trips – that we left out of our 3-day trip to Boston.